Cassandra Backend Setup

 Connection Lifecycle & Pool Management

 Unmanaged WebSocket and CQL connections degrade throughput and exhaust cluster resources.
-JanusGraph relies on underlying driver connection pools to multiplex requests.
-You must configure idle timeouts, max connections per host, and retry policies to prevent cascading failures during network partitions.
+JanusGraph relies on the underlying driver connection pools to multiplex requests across each Cassandra node.
+You must configure connection ceilings, idle timeouts, and retry policies to prevent cascading failures during network partitions — improper pool sizing correlates directly with NoHostAvailableException and traversal timeouts.